Illustration: Bertrand Lachance

 The formation of baby teeth and permanent teeth is influenced by diet in early childhood and by the mother’s diet during pregnancy.

-Teeth grow gradually until they break through the gums (tooth eruption).
+Teeth grow gradually until they break through the gums.
+It is known as tooth eruption.

 Baby teeth generally appear at around 6 months.
 But they can come in earlier or later, even as late as 12 months.
 The lower front teeth (incisors) usually break through first.